Healerkay/Cyclobold-Final-Project/README.md

 Project status
 project is complete
 Contact
-Created by @Thecloudsavvy - feel free to contact me!#
+Created by @HealerKay - feel free to contact me!#